Proxy management

 Yes.
 Crawlora offers a free tier for testing.
 Check pricing for current limits.
 Check current limits.

 Yes.
-Crawlora can provide structured web data that is easier for AI agents, research agents, and automation workflows to consume than raw HTML.
-Crawlora also exposes MCP-ready tooling for supported workflows.
+Crawlora provides agent-native structured web data that is easier for AI agents, research agents, and automation workflows to consume than raw HTML.
+Crawlora also exposes hosted MCP tooling for supported workflows.

 For many supported sources, Crawlora can replace custom scraping infrastructure.
 For unsupported sources or highly custom workflows, teams may still use their own scraper alongside Crawlora.